Edited by: Jessica Merritt

 If you are looking to beat the heat while in Las Vegas (which is a very common need), consider bringing the family to a local water park.

-For a classic water park experience check out Cowabunga Bay or Wet’n’Wild, and if you are looking for a little bit more excitement, look into Lake Las Vegas Water Sports or The Tank at the Golden Nugget hotel.
+For a classic water park experience, check out Cowabunga Bay or Cowabunga Canyon.
+If you’re looking for a little bit more excitement, look into Lake Las Vegas Water Sports or The Tank at the Golden Nugget hotel.

 Kids love children’s museums because they are fun — parents love them because they are educational.
 The Discovery Children’s Museum in Las Vegas won’t disappoint either group.